SocAIty/face2face/README.md

 ToDo:
 - make inference faster by implementing batching.
 - Implement strength factor for applied face
-- use a face enhancer gan to improve the quality of the swapped faces.
-- create real streaming in the webserver
+- streaming for the webserver
-- improve streaming speed
 - implement video2video with auto face recognition